helveticka/sistemes-operatius/README.md

 #### P3: threads and mutual exclusion
 The final exercise's purpose is to access a stack with different threads and manipulate its elements while adhering to concurrency principles.
 In stack_counters we manage the stacks, and with reader.c we can print the stack information.

+### SO_II

+This project consists of implementing a file system simulation on top of a virtual disk represented by a regular file, following a structure inspired by `ext2`.
+The main objective is to develop a modular set of libraries organized into levels, each providing primitive operations to manage a hierarchical file system with support for both directories and files.
+These primitives (`mi_creat`, `mi_read`, `mi_write`, `mi_unlink`, etc.) replicate the basic functionalities of a real file system.
+Additionally, a tool called `mi_mkfs` is included to create the initial structure of the file system, alongside various command-line programs (`mi_ls`, `mi_rm`, `mi_stat`, `mi_cat`, `mi_chmod`, `mi_ln`, ...) that emulate standard GNU/Linux commands.

+A simulation program is also provided to test concurrent access: it spawns 100 processes at regular intervals, each creating its own subdirectory and writing 50 structured records into a file (`prueba.dat`) at random positions.
+This stress test evaluates the correct behavior of direct and indirect inode pointers while ensuring data integrity under concurrent writes.
+Synchronization mechanisms are implemented using mutex semaphores to protect critical metadata (superblock, bitmap, inode array).
+After the writing phase, a verification stage analyzes each file to extract meaningful information (first/last write, min/max positions) and confirm consistency.

+The final part involves scripting a sequence of commands to test the user-level utilities (`mi_cat`, `mi_chmod`, `mi_ln`, `mi_ls`, `mi_rm`, `mi_stat`) using the previously generated structure, ensuring correct integration between user commands and internal primitives.
+This practice integrates key operating system concepts such as file system architecture, indexing with inode structures, dynamic block allocation, metadata management, and inter-process synchronization, offering a comprehensive hands-on experience of OS-level storage handling.

 ## Authors
 Developed by [Xavi Campos](https://github.com/XaviCampos2005), [Pedro Félix](https://github.com/PedroFelix8) & [Harpo Joan](https://github.com/helveticka)